Take a look around the Stair Arms – a former coaching inn just a short drive outside Edinburgh

 But apart from that than that the room was a perfectly comfortable place to spend the night, and it was spotlessly clean.

-Once I’d finished taking photographs of the room, I headed downstairs to meet up with Mark in the hotel’s bar for a drink.
+Once I’d finished taking photographs of the room, I headed downstairs to the hotel’s bar for a drink.

 Take a look around the hotel